SCHADS Award Penalty Rates Explained: Weekends, Overtime & Public Holidays | CrossVault

 Evening and night shift penalties

-Shift workers under SCHADS attract additional penalties for unsociable hours:
+Shift workers under SCHADS attract additional loadings for unsociable hours (cl.29):

-• Night shift (finishing after midnight but before 8am): 115% of the ordinary rate
+• Night shift (finishing after midnight, or commencing before 6am, Mon–Fri): 115% of the ordinary rate (15% loading)

-The trap: these shift penalties do not compound with weekend penalties.
-A worker on a Saturday night shift gets the Saturday rate (150%) or the night shift rate (115%) — whichever is higher, not both added together.
+The trap: these shift loadings do not compound with weekend penalties.
+A worker on a Saturday night shift gets the Saturday rate (150%), not 150% + 15% — the weekend rate is in substitution for the shift loading (cl.26.2).

 Overtime rates